 The Complainant is Pet Plan Ltd, United Kingdom, represented by CSC Digital Brand Services AB, Sweden.

-The disputed domain name <petplan.pet> (“Domain Name”) is registered with GoDaddy.com, LLC (the “Registrar”).
+The disputed domain names <onlinepetplan.com> and <onlinepetplans.com> (the “Domain Names”) are registered with Google LLC (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on March 11, 2020.
-On March 11, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On the same date, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on March 18, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Center received an informal email communication from the Respondent on March 18, 2020.
-The Complainant filed an amended Complaint on March 20, 2020.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on April 25, 2019.
+On April 26, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Names.
+On April 26, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Names which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on April 29, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on April 29, 2019.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).